Grand Junction, CO81501

 Rentals and Section 8 — Grand Junction, CO

 As of 2024, the percent of homes in Grand Junction, CO under the Section 8 program is 15.7%.
 This is considered high, suggesting that the neighborhood is heavily composed of Section 8 homes.
-Section 8 opportunity is good when HUD pays homeowners more than the average rental market rate for various home sizes.
-For each bedroom size, the average difference between HUD payments and market rents is shown in the table below.
+Section 8 opportunity is good when HUD pays more than market rent.
+In Grand Junction, CO, none of the tracked home sizes currently have HUD payment amounts above market rent, suggesting limited Section 8 opportunity.

 Section 8 Market Size